 - To provide clear, honest and open information about how we use your data

-- To give you the choice about how we use your data
+- To give you the choice about how we use your data to communicate with you

 - To use your data appropriately and in a way that would be reasonably expected by you